Ground Source Heat Pumps Disadvantages

 Ultimately, the size of heat pump you end up with will largely depend on the size and type of your home, how much energy you consume and what the land around your house is like.

-For example, if you have a lot of rock in your surrounding garden, this affects both the layout and the cost.
+For example, if you have a lot of rock in your surrounding garden, this affects both the layout and the installation costs.

 For a guesstimate of how much space you’ll need to lay horizontal loop systems, you should multiply the square foot of the house by three times.